yatesco/seafile-docs/deploy_pro/virus_scan.md

 ./pro/pro.py virus_scan
 ```

-If virus is detected, you can see scan records and delete infected files in Virus Scan page.
+If a virus was detected, you can see scan records and delete infected files on the Virus Scan page in the admin area.
 ![virus-scan](../images/virus-scan.png)